nkohari/forge/README.md

 ![](https://farm6.staticflickr.com/5541/9936685246_21e70691f0.jpg)

 Forge is a dependency injection framework for Node.js.
-It was built primarily as an experiment, and probably isn't production-ready just yet.
+It was originally built as an experiment, but is now in use in production at [Adzerk](http://adzerk.com/), where the software it powers handles billions of requests each month.

 **Table of Contents**